+Home Museum Wanted Specs Previous Next

 Board 3 and 4 (Main 1, Main 2) [Click on image for larger view]

-Top: Early AL-1000 Keyboard Structure Made from Cast Aluminum
+Top: Early AL-1000 Keyboard Structure Made from cast Aluminum

-Bottom: Later AL-1000 Keyboard Structure made from Cast Plastic
+Bottom: Later AL-1000 Keyboard Structure made from cast plastic

-The The front-most board (#1) is the display board, containing the display decoding logic, Nixie tube driver circuits, and the Nixie tubes themselves.
-The next board doesn't have any nomenclature on it indicating its function, but it contains circuitry related to keyboard conditioning and encoding, as well as the decimal point position counter and its logic..
+The front-most board (#1) is the display board, containing the display decoding logic, Nixie tube driver circuits, and the Nixie tubes themselves.
+The next board doesn't have any nomenclature on it indicating its function, but it contains circuitry related to keyboard conditioning and encoding, as well as the decimal point position counter and its logic.
 The next three boards (Boards #3, #4 and #5) are designated with "MAIN" (MAIN 1, MAIN 2, and MAIN 3).
 These boards contain most of the control logic of the machine.
-There boards contain the function code latch, function code decoding, various state flip flops, the state sequencing logic and the major state latches, as well as the next state generation logic.
+These boards contain the function code latch, function code decoding, various state flip flops, the state machines sequencing logic and major state latches, as well as the next state generation logic.

 Board 5 and 6 (Main 3, "Sub")